 Innovative flood resilience project wins ESRC Celebrating Impact Prize

-The project, which was ESRC-funded through the Global Challenges Research Fund, developed an innovative approach combining community-generated data and analytics to increase community resilience, and enhance the capacity of residents of flood-prone areas in Brazil to take protective action.
+The 'Waterproofing Data' project, which was ESRC-funded through the Global challenges Research Fund, developed an innovative approach combining community-generated data and analytics to increase community resilience, and enhance the capacity of residents of flood-prone areas in Brazil to take protective action.

-Project lead João Porto de Albuquerque is Professor in Urban Analytics, based at the ESRC-funded Urban Big Data Centre at the UofG.
-Collecting the award on behalf of the many collaborative partners, he said: "I'd particularly like to acknowledge the main protagonists of this impact, who are the volunteers and communities who took up our approach with enthusiasm.
+João Porto de Albuquerque is Professor in Urban Analytics, based at the ESRC-funded Urban Big Data Centre at the UofG.
+Collecting the award on behalf of the many collaborative partners, Professor João Porto de Albuquerque noted: "I'd particularly like to acknowledge the main protagonists of this impact, who are the volunteers and communities who took up our approach with enthusiasm.
 We're delighted to receive this recognition and would like to extend this impact to other communities around the world.